 Internet gambling has become yet another gambling option.
 Games on the Internet are similar to those found at traditional casinos.
 The only difference is location—a player can gamble in the comfort of his or her home.
-It is currently illegal to set up Internet gambling services in the United States, except in Delaware, Nevada, and New Jersey, where it is allowed.
+It is currently illegal to set up Internet gambling services in the United States, except in Delaware, Nevada, New Jersey, and Pennsylvania, where it is allowed.
 (Several other state legislatures are in the process of introducing bills that would legalize online gaming.)
 However, a growing number of countries, such as England, Australia, New Zealand, and France, allow and license Internet gambling services.
-Many consumers visit these sites daily, including players from the United States (in fact, U.S. consumers placed $3 billion in online bets in 2012, according to the American Gaming Association).
+Many consumers visit these sites daily, including players from the United States (in fact, U.S. consumers placed $3 billion in online bets in 2012 (the most recent year for which data is available), according to the American Gaming Association).
 To date, legislation supporting the legalization of Internet gambling has been carried to the United States Congress, though unsuccessfully.
 It has been argued that certain factors, mainly the impossibility of banning Internet gambling on an international level and the public's insatiable demand for gambling, may bring future legalization, not prohibition, of this activity.
 Among issues against Internet gambling is its disconcerting lack of control and regulation.
 The debate regarding this form of gambling is far from over.

 - Adventure Travel Specialists

 - Casino Managers

 - Food Service Workers